phoenix-tools/ZOANMasterJS/README.md

 ## Features

-* Prominently displays the USD market prices of BNB and ZOON
+* Prominently displays the USD market prices of BNB, ZOON, and YAG
-* Prominently displays the current user's ZOON balance as well as its converted values in USD and BNB
+* Prominently displays the current user's ZOON/YAG balance as well as its converted values in USD and BNB
-* Prominently displays the current user's BNB balance as well as its converted values in USD and ZOON
+* Prominently displays the current user's BNB balance as well as its converted values in USD
-* Shows user BNB fee expenditure for the CrytoZoon game in the following ranges: 24 hours, 7 days, 31 days.
-* Provides fight tracking statistics that keeps track of win percentage, ZOON Payouts, BNB expenditures, and overall profits based on current market prices.
+* Shows ZOAN profitability performance as well as averaged performance statistics across the 24 hour, 7 day, ans 31 day time ranges.

 ## Feature Screenshots